AI, Jobs, and the Automation Trap: Where Is HCI?: How Can HCI Translate into Real-world AI Deployments?

-\textbf{Fostering Academia-Industry Collaboration for Workforce Innovation.} To ensure HCAI research addresses real-world job needs, researchers should prioritize partnerships with industries where AI is already transforming work (e.g., manufacturing, healthcare, and service sectors)~\cite{septiandri2024potential, autor2024new}.
-Joint initiatives, such as workforce retraining programs or augmented workplace studies, can inform research agendas and facilitate faster adoption of innovations.
-Establishing research labs embedded within companies could help HCAI researchers gain deeper insights into job workflows, enabling them to design AI systems that genuinely augment human labor.
-Cross-disciplinary collaborations between HCI researchers, economists, and policymakers are also essential.
+Cross-disciplinary collaborations between HCI researchers, social scientists, economists, and policymakers are also essential~\cite{wallach2025position}.
 For example, partnerships with labor economists can provide evidence of the economic benefits of augmentation, while collaborations with policymakers can ensure these insights influence regulatory frameworks.
 Future work in this area could focus on making these guidelines easier to use in real-world AI applications, developing tools that help developers create AI systems that enhance rather than replace human jobs, and studying how these guidelines impact employment opportunities and workforce dynamics across different industries.
 Additionally, as academic research often emphasizes novelty over practical impact, it is important to develop new reward structures that incentivize researchers to perform translational work~\cite{cao2023breaking, septiandri2024impact}.